Hungary: International Women’s Day – Hungarian Women in Agriculture

 What are women’s challenges and opportunities in Hungarian agriculture today?
 We asked women professionals.

-When I search for photos of farmers for articles, the staple stock photo-esque illustration is of a middle-aged man in denim and checkered flannel, standing in a field of wheat or maize.
-Holding an ear of corn or wheat in his hand, he looks on with a thoughtful expression to the middle distance with an aura of off-brand Americana.
+When I search for photos of farmers for articles, the staple stock photo-esque illustration I find is of a middle-aged man in denim and checkered flannel, standing in a field of wheat or maize.
+Holding an ear of corn in his hand, he looks on with a thoughtful expression to the middle distance with an aura of off-brand Americana.
 It’s not surprising.
-Agriculture is often thought of as a very male-dominated industry.
-A 2019 study by the European Parliament found that in Europe, while the share of self-employed women in rural areas is 38% on average, the gender gap in the employment rate in the (then) EU-28 was 11.6%.
-In the EU, and average 30% of farms are managed by women, and the numbers are increasing.
+Agriculture is often thought of as a very man-dominated industry.
+A 2019 study by the European Parliament found that while the share of self-employed women in rural areas is 38% on average in Europe, the gender gap in the employment rate in the (then) EU-28 was 11.6%.
+In the EU, an average 30% of farms are managed by women, and the numbers are increasing.

 Today is International Women’s Day, and we celebrate women’s contributions to science, industry, culture and society as a whole as well as draw attention to the difficulties and challenges women face today.

 Women entrepreneurs, innovators, business leaders, researchers, farmers play just as an important role in agriculture as men.
 What does the situation look like in Hungary?
 We asked women with experience in these sectors to share their insight.